fah3m/Vesta/README.md

 A timed check-in and emergency alert app.
 Start a timer before walking home or meeting someone; if you don't check back in, trusted contacts are alerted automatically with your location.
 A one-tap SOS button handles immediate emergencies independently of the timer.

-## Why it matters

-Most safety apps require the user to actively ask for help.
-This app assumes the opposite: silence is the signal.
-If the check-in timer isn't cancelled in time, an alert is dispatched without further input from the user.

 ## Features

 - **Timed Check-In** — set a label and duration, then cancel ("I'm Safe") before it expires